CodeConnects/abachi-ohm-prices/README.md

 ## Abachi.io

-Enabling Defi for the Traditional World
+# Enabling Defi for the Traditional World

+*Building the rails to bridge DeFi and TradFi*

 Abachi exists to help bring traditional financial institutions and real-world users on chain.

 Abachi DAO is powered & backed by OHM and (3,3) that accelerates value inflows into the Olympus DAO & Abachi ecosystem.

+Permissioned Lending in March 2022, Multichain Wallet in April 2022 and KYC as a Service in August 2022.

 ## This Dashboard